 The directors also have access to the Company Secretary who attends all the Board and its committees' meetings.
-The Company Secretary also assists the Chairman and the Board to implement and strengthen corporate governance practices and processes.
+The Company Secretary also assists the Chairman and the Board to implement and strengthen corporate governance practices and processes and ensure good information flows within Board and its committees, as well as between management and the independent directors.
 The Board are given the names and contact details of the Company's senior management and the Company Secretary to facilitate direct, separate and independent access.
 The appointment and removal of the Company Secretary is subjected to the approval of the Board as a whole.

-Where the directors either individually or as a group, in the furtherance of their duties, require independent professional advice, assistance is available to assist them in obtaining such advice at the Company's expense.
+Where the directors either individually or as a group, in the furtherance of their duties, require independent professional advice, assistance is available in obtaining such advice at the Company's expense.